American Standard Faucets Review & Rating Updated: April 10, 2026

 Founded in 1904 by Raymond Elmer Crane and Oscar Jerome Bacus, had a long and distinguished history as an American sanitary wares manufacturer.

-Eljer invented the first vitreous china water "cistern", as toilet tanks were called in those days, in 1907.
+Eljer invented the first vitreous china water "cistern" (as toilet tanks were called in those days) in 1907.
 Plumbers were skeptical of the durability of the ceramic product, so acceptance was slow.

-To prove just how sturdy its china really was, The company staged a demonstration that was widely reported.
-A china tank was laid on its back on a steel rail, a plank was placed on top of it and 27 men stood on the plank.
+To prove just how sturdy its china really was, the company staged a demonstration that was widely reported.
+A china tank was laid on its back on a steel rail, a plank was placed on top of it, and 27 men stood on the plank.

-That ended any reservations about the strength of china cisterns which quickly replaced less sanitary lead-lined wood tanks common at the time.
+That ended any reservations about the strength of china cisterns, which quickly replaced less sanitary lead-lined wood tanks common at the time.

 Eljer also introduced one of the first low-flow toilets, the Ultra 1-G, ten years before low-flow was mandated by federal law in 1972.